RupeshKumar4511/Full_Stack_Development/Mongodb/README.md

 Example: MongoDB can handle JSON-like data, making it perfect for web applications.

-5. Support for Distributed Data
+5. Highly Availability and Fault tolerance:
 Data is distributed across multiple servers, ensuring high availability and fault tolerance.

-Example: Cassandra is widely used in distributed systems like Facebo
+Example: Cassandra is widely used in distributed systems like Facebook.

 ```